natelong/qpp/readme.md

 `#include "classes/MyClass.js"`

 ### Caching
-QPP will cache remote files for faster compilation, so you can clear the cache by deleting .qpp-remote-cache.
+QPP will cache remote files for faster processing, so you can clear the cache by deleting .qpp-remote-cache.
 At some point, you'll be able to pass in a commend-line flag to bypass the cache, but for now, you'll have to delete the folder manually.

 ## This doesn't do much.
 What's the deal?